ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * uri\_path: This parameter specifies the path component of the URI of the EDHOC resource where EDHOC messages have to be sent as requests.
 In JSON, the "uri\_path" value is a string.
 In CBOR, "uri\_path" is a text string, and has label 6.

-* osc\_ms\_len: This parameter specifies the size in bytes of the OSCORE Master Secret to derive after the EDHOC session, as per {{Section A.1 of RFC9528}}.
-In JSON, the "osc\_ms\_len" value is an integer.
-In CBOR, the "osc\_ms\_len" type is unsigned integer, and has label 7.

-* osc\_salt\_len: This parameter specifies the size in bytes of the OSCORE Master Salt to derive after the EDHOC session, as per {{Section A.1 of RFC9528}}.
-In JSON, the "osc\_salt\_len" value is an integer.
-In CBOR, the "osc\_salt\_len" type is unsigned integer, and has label 8.

-* osc\_version: This parameter specifies the OSCORE Version number that the two EDHOC peers have to use when using OSCORE.
-For more information about this parameter, see {{Section 5.4 of RFC8613}}.
-In JSON, the "osc\_version" value is an integer.
-In CBOR, the "osc\_version" type is unsigned integer, and has label 9.

 * cred\_types: This parameter specifies a set of supported types of authentication credentials for EDHOC (see {{Section 3.5.2 of RFC9528}}).
 If the set is composed of a single type of authentication credential, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one type of authentication credential.
 In JSON, the "cred\_types" value is an integer or an array of integers.
-In CBOR, "cred\_types" is an integer or an array of integers, and has label 9.
+In CBOR, "cred\_types" is an integer or an array of integers, and has label 6.
 The integer values are taken from the "EDHOC Authentication Credential Types" registry defined in {{RFC9668}}.

 * id\_cred\_types: This parameter specifies a set of supported types of authentication credential identifiers for EDHOC (see {{Section 3.5.3 of RFC9528}}).
 If the set is composed of a single type of authentication credential identifier, this is encoded as an integer or a text string.
 Otherwise, the set is encoded as an array, where each array element encodes one type of authentication credential identifier, as an integer or a text string.
 In JSON, the "id\_cred\_types" value is an integer, or a text string, or an array of integers and text strings.
-In CBOR, "id\_cred\_types" is an integer or a text string, or an array of integers and text strings, and has label 10.
+In CBOR, "id\_cred\_types" is an integer or a text string, or an array of integers and text strings, and has label 7.
 The integer or text string values are taken from the 'Label' column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.

 * eads: This parameter specifies a set of supported EDHOC External Authorization Data (EAD) items, identified by their ead\_label (see {{Section 3.8 of RFC9528}}).
 If the set is composed of a single ead\_label, this is encoded as an unsigned integer.
 Otherwise, the set is encoded as an array of unsigned integers, where each array element encodes one ead\_label.
 In JSON, the "eads" value is an unsigned integer or an array of unsigned integers.
-In CBOR, "eads" is an unsigned integer or an array of unsigned integers, and has label 11.
+In CBOR, "eads" is an unsigned integer or an array of unsigned integers, and has label 8.
 The unsigned integer values are taken from the 'Label' column of the "EDHOC External Authorization Data" registry defined in {{RFC9528}}.

 * initiator: This parameter specifies whether the EDHOC Initiator role is supported.
 In JSON, the "initiator" value is a boolean.
-In CBOR, "initiator" is the simple value "true" (0xf5) or "false" (0xf4), and has label 12.
+In CBOR, "initiator" is the simple value "true" (0xf5) or "false" (0xf4), and has label 9.

 * responder: This parameter specifies whether the EDHOC Responder role is supported.
 In JSON, the "responder" value is a boolean.
-In CBOR, "responder" is the simple value "true" (0xf5) or "false" (0xf4), and has label 13.
+In CBOR, "responder" is the simple value "true" (0xf5) or "false" (0xf4), and has label 10.

 * max\_msgsize: This parameter specifies the admitted maximum size of EDHOC messages in bytes.
 In JSON, the "max\_msgsize" value is an unsigned integer.
-In CBOR, "max\_msgsize" is an unsigned integer and has label 14.
+In CBOR, "max\_msgsize" is an unsigned integer and has label 11.

 * coap\_cf: This parameter specifies whether it is required that CoAP messages include the CoAP Content-Format Option with value 64 (application/edhoc+cbor-seq) or 65 (application/cid-edhoc+cbor-seq) as appropriate, when the message payload includes exclusively an EDHOC message possibly prepended by an EDHOC connection identifier (see {{Sections 3.4.1 and A.2 of RFC9528}}).
 In JSON, the "coap\_cf" value is a boolean.
-In CBOR, "coap\_cf" is the simple value `true` (0xf5) or `false` (0xf4), and has label 15.
+In CBOR, "coap\_cf" is the simple value `true` (0xf5) or `false` (0xf4), and has label 12.

 * ep\_id\_types: This parameter specifies a set of supported types of endpoint identities for EDHOC.
 If the set is composed of a single type of endpoint identity, this is encoded as an integer.
 Otherwise, the set is encoded as an array, where each array element encodes one type of endpoint identity as an integer.
 In JSON, the "ep\_id\_types" value is an integer or an array of integers.
-In CBOR, "ep\_id\_types" is an integer or an array of integers, and has label 16.
+In CBOR, "ep\_id\_types" is an integer or an array of integers, and has label 13.
 The integer values are taken from the 'CBOR Label' column of the "EDHOC Endpoint Identity Types" registry defined in {{iana-edhoc-endpoint-identity-types}} of this document.

 * transports: This parameter specifies a set of supported means for transporting EDHOC messages.
 If the set is composed of a single means for transporting EDHOC messages, this is encoded as an integer.
 Otherwise, the set is encoded as an array, where each array element encodes one means for transporting EDHOC messages as an integer.
 In JSON, the "transports" value is an integer or an array of integers.
-In CBOR, "transports" is an integer or an array of integers, and has label 17.
+In CBOR, "transports" is an integer or an array of integers, and has label 14.
 The integer values are taken from the 'Transport ID' column of the "EDHOC Transports" Registry defined in {{iana-edhoc-transports}} of this document.

 * trust_anchors: This parameter specifies a collection of supported trust anchors for performing authentication.
 According to what is specified within the collection, these trust anchors are used for different purposes, e.g., for verifying authentication credentials of other EDHOC peers in EDHOC sessions.